Tenor saxophone: Description

 The mouthpiece of the tenor saxophone is very similar to that of the clarinet: an approximately wedge-shaped tube, open along one face and covered in use by a thin strip of material prepared from the stem of the giant cane (Arundo donax) commonly known as a reed.
-The reed is shaved to come to an extremely thin point, and is clamped over the mouthpiece by the use of a ligature.
+The reed is shaved to come to an extremely thin point and is clamped over the mouthpiece by the use of a ligature.
 When air is blown through the mouthpiece, the reed vibrates and generates the acoustic resonances required to produce a sound from the instrument.
 The mouthpiece is the area of the saxophone with the greatest flexibility in shape and style, so the timbre of the instrument is primarily determined by the dimensions of its mouthpiece.
-The design of the mouthpiece and reed play a big role in how a saxophone sounds.
+The design of the mouthpiece and reed plays a big role in how a saxophone sounds.
 Classical mouthpieces generally help produce a warmer and rounder tone, while jazz mouthpieces generally help produce a brighter and edgier tone.
 Materials used in mouthpiece construction include plastic, ebonite and various metals, for example bronze, brass and stainless steel.

 The mouthpiece of the tenor saxophone is proportionally larger than that of the alto, necessitating a similarly larger reed.
 The increased stiffness of the reed and the greater airflow required to establish resonance in the larger body means the tenor sax requires greater lung power but a looser embouchure than the higher-pitched members of the saxophone family.
 The tenor sax reed is similar in size to that used in the bass clarinet, and the two can be easily substituted.